globalreachtech/tinyradius-netty/README.md

     - `ProxyRequestHandler` handles incoming requests, but instead of processing directly or delegating, proxies the request using an instance of RadiusClient.
 This is where the main proxying processing is done.

 ## License
-Copyright Matthias Wuttke (mw@teuto.net) and contributors.
+Copyright Matthias Wuttke (mw@teuto.net) and contributors:

-Source code from
 - http://tinyradius.sourceforge.net/
 - https://github.com/ctran/TinyRadius